 Our current spending forecast is driven by licence fee income and historical experience that the BBC is able to manage its spending in order to live within its borrowing limit.
 Upward cost pressures from, for example, growth in wages and salaries or the cost of goods and services are assumed to be offset by expected efficiency savings.
 In reality, if total spending exceeds total income, this is financed by borrowing or drawdown of reserves.

 Included in the current spending forecast is the Government’s decision to phase out grants that compensate the BBC for the licence fee revenue foregone by requiring it to provide free TV licences for those aged 75 and over.
 The licence fee is a tax in the National Accounts.
 Provision of free TV licences is therefore in effect a tax relief, so it does not affect overall public spending.
 DWP currently compensates the BBC fully for that forgone revenue, so that BBC income is unaffected.
 As the current arrangement is an intra-public sector transfer, spending and borrowing are also unaffected.
-However, the Government will begin to withdraw this funding gradually from 2018-19, with the BBC bearing the full cost of the change by 2020-21.
+However, in 2018-19 the Government began the phased withdrawal of this funding, which will result in the BBC bearing the full cost of the change by 2020-21.
 This has the effect of reducing current AME spending by the BBC, relative to a situation where it was still fully compensated.

 The small amount of BBC capital spending is aligned to the BBC’s capital spending plan, which is relatively flat over the forecast period (at between £0.1 and £0.2 billion a year).